 Sat: Software - SatPC32

-Previously, before I got into EME, my rotor was used for LEO and GEO satellites, with the following setup.
+Initially, my rotor was used for LEO and GEO satellites, with the following setup.
 In our garden though, elevations above about 30 degrees was required due to the trees and houses.
-So I simplified the satellite antenna and used this rotor position for EME.
+So I simplified the satellite antenna and now use this rotor position for EME.

 ![]() |